Why are different traffic values shown in Domain Analytics and Traffic Analytics?

 These numbers are calculations of how much traffic the website COULD get based on their positions in organic and paid search.
 See in the image below how the estimations refer to Organic Search and Paid Search keyword positions.

 Traffic Analytics, on the other hand, makes estimations based on analyzing clickstream data about all of a domain’s sources of traffic, not just from search.

 At the top of the report, you will see the Estimated Accuracy - a metric that lets you gauge the accuracy of the report based on the size of the domain and how much clickstream data was available to make our estimations.

-The best place to see a website’s traffic breakdown by source is to scroll down the Traffic Overview report until you see the Traffic Sources chart.
+The best place to see a website’s traffic breakdown by source is to scroll down the Traffic Overview report until you see the Traffic Channels chart.
 There you can see the domain’s direct, referral, organic search, paid search, organic social, paid social, email, and display advertising estimations.